Texas Tech University Health Sciences Center, El Paso Medical Science Building II

 The new $84 million, 219,900-square-foot Medical Sciences Building II on the campus of Texas Tech University Health Sciences Center, El Paso expands the campus research capabilities.
 The campus is the only health sciences center along the US-Mexico border that provides opportunities for collaboration among nursing, medical, dental and graduate research students.

-The building will have more than 87,000 square feet dedicated to research, including laboratories, offices and research administration.
-There will also be a dining and food services area, library, reflection room for quiet space, classrooms, study rooms and administration space.
-The third floor of the building will house the Woody L. Hunt School of Dental Medicine, which will be equipped with 80 dental simulation stations with state-of-the-art technology to help students train and refine their expertise while in school.
+The building has more than 87,000 square feet dedicated to research, including laboratories, offices and research administration.
+There is also a dining and food services area, library, reflection room for quiet space, classrooms, study rooms and administration space.
+The third floor of the building houses the Woody L. Hunt School of Dental Medicine, which is equipped with 80 dental simulation stations with state-of-the-art technology to help students train and refine their expertise while in school.